amgno/amgno.github.io/readme.md

 ✅ Lazy load images <br>
 ✅ Added a way to fullscreen images on project pages <br>
 ✅ Fix spacing the gap between the divs on the project page <br>
+✅ Made new icons for tools used <br>
+✅ Animate text when loading page, like appearing from below <br>